 Welding Process Patents

 Preston Hall invented a pipe with the pipe bowl made of compressed tobacco.
-He also held the patent on the compressing process, and the compresses tobacco was as solid as the usual the materials that are used to make pipe bowls.
+He also held the patent on the compressing process, and the compressed tobacco was as solid as the usual materials that are used to make pipe bowls.

 World War II